 Nepi Scirè G., in Da Leonardo a Canaletto.
 Disegni delle Gallerie dell’Accademia, Milano 1999, pp. 60-66 (con bibliografia precedente);

 Leonardo was born in Vinci in 1452.
-He was an illegitimate son of notary Ser Piero di Vinci who brought him to Florence in 1469 to give him artistic education.
-In 1472 he enrolled to the Compagnia dei Pittori and attended Andrea del Verrocchio’s workshop, participating also in the anatomical research with Antonio and Piero Pollaiolo.
+He was born out of wedlock to notary Ser Piero di Vinci who brought him to Florence in 1469 to give him an artistic education.
+In 1472 he enrolled to the school of Compagnia dei Pittori and attended Andrea del Verrocchio’s workshop, participating also in the anatomical research with Antonio and Piero Pollaiolo.

 Ludovico il Moro was defeated by the French in 1500 and Leonardo set off to Venice with his friend, mathematician Luca Pacioli and his student Salai.
 Then he went to Mantua as a guest of Isabella d’Este and painted her portrait.
 In the same year he returned to Florence, where he painted Madonna and Child with St. Anne (Louvre, cartoon at the National Gallery of London) and the cartoon for the Battle of Anghiari (1504-1505) for the Salone dei Cinquecento in Palazzo Vecchio.
 He was commissioned by the Gonfaloniere of the Florentine Republic, Pier Soderini, who had also commissioned Michelangelo, who was working with the Battle of Cascina.
 Leonardo experimented with ancient encaustic technique, which turned out to be unsuccessful.
 Therefore, the project was not completed and today only some drawings have remained of the lost cartoon, such as the Tavola Doria.